martinbogo/pt-battery-diagnostics/README.md

 [ UPDATE ]

+Jan 26, 2019

+First check-in for the Arduino code!
+You can read the voltages from the cell groups with the currently checked in code.
+I'll be updating the code with more functions as I clean up my research code.

+Also added:

+ - Screen snapshot of the i2c bus communication to the battery when reading the voltages
+ - My notes on reading the voltages, and an explanation of how the protocol works
+ - Updated pinout of the connector, with proper location labels and functions for all pins
+ - A terrible photo of my messy desk, that shows how I wired up the battery.
+Embarrasing, but useful...

 Jan 20, 2019

 Thanks to Segway Nation Tours in Austin, TX - I once again have access to a supply of both good and red-light batteries to continue the development and research!
 I have had about a month of downtime, so am catching up.
 I now have an Arduino Uno connected to a battery and can read all 23 cells in the pack.
 As it turns out, only 5V is needed to "wake" the battery up and I have modifed the picture to reflect that.